-The strange things people put in luggage - BBC News
+The strange things people put in luggage

 As people jet off for their summer holidays, the question of what you can and can't carry in your luggage is more pressing than ever - especially for those attempting to carry live creatures or unexploded mementoes of war.

-It's the age-old problem - you're overseas on a trip, you treat yourself to that 20lb lobster you've always promised yourself, and you need to get it home.
+It's the age-old problem - you're overseas on a trip, you treat yourself to that large lobster you've always promised yourself, and you need to get it home.
 What do you do now?

 For one passenger at Boston's Logan International Airport, the answer was simply to check it in as part of their luggage allowance.
-But the crustacean wasn't allowed to fly, and the US Transportation Security Administration has now tweeted a picture of it.
+The US Transportation Security Administration has now tweeted a picture of it. as they were so impressed by its size.
+But as it was checked in using a suitable container, it was allowed to fly.

-This isn't as rare an event as you might think - a man returning home to China was found with a live lobster in his hand luggage in March last year.
+But not everyone does things by the book - a man returning home to China was found with a live lobster in his hand luggage in March last year.

-He'd travelled from Australia via Hong Kong, and somehow had managed to get his cargo as far as his returning airport in Ningbo, in the east of the country, before officials stepped in.
+He'd travelled from Australia via Hong Kong, and somehow had managed to get his cargo as far as his returning airport in Ningbo, in the east of the country, before officials stepped in and confiscated it.

 The month before that, two women were filmed in Hong Kong stuffing live lobsters into a holdall.
-The fate of the creatures, and the women's destination, is not known, but it seems likely that they were destined for a journey of some kind.
+The fate of the creatures, and the women's destination, is not known, but it seems likely that they were destined for a journey of some kind - with no suitable container in sight.

 It's not just live things that cause consternation at security checkpoints - the Eurostar has a consistent problem with people trying to bring unexploded shells from both world wars onto its trains.